Solar Panel Inspection Checklist for Australian Homeowners (2026)

 • Inverter warranty documentation accessible

-• You know where the solar supply main switch (AC) is and how to operate it
+• You know where the solar supply main switch is

 When to Call a Professional

-Any of the following require a CEC-accredited installer or licensed electrician:
+Any of the following findings on your solar panel inspection require a CEC-accredited installer or licensed electrician:

 FindingAction Required